strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.5.1 =
+* Fixed bug where only the first letter of a value was shown on the edit profile page.

 = .5.5 =
 * Properly handling required fields of type file.
 * Checking file type and extension against WP's list for security.